Fazendaaa/tiny-shortener/README.md

 </div>

-> A new Tiny URL package for Node.js with promise/async support.
+> A new Tiny URL package for Node.js with promise/async and alias support.

 ## About
 The idea behind this package is for a Open Source class taken at college.
 The professor wanted us to make a contribution to an OSS project.

 Since the [TinyURL](https://www.npmjs.com/package/tinyurl) package is a great option after [Google](https://www.theverge.com/2018/3/31/17184164/google-alphabet-url-shortening-service-closed) has shut down it's shortener service.
 But the TinyURL has no Promise support, making it difficult to use with any new [ECMA](https://www.w3schools.com/js/js_versions.asp) standards.
-As there is a Pull Request(PR) opened supporting this in the project and still isn't merged, the idea behind __tiny-shortener__ is to make a new package that supports this.
+As there is a Pull Request(PR) opened supporting this in the project and still isn't merged, the idea behind __tiny-shortener__ is to make a new package that supports this and goes a step further supporting alias, letting the user personalize the shortened URL.

+obs: in case that that the alias isn't available the request still works but falls back to an default shortened link.

 ## Installing
 ### Requirements